 NOTE: The goal here is two-fold: (i) to obtain minimum energy structures of isolated water and glycine molecules for use in the genetic algorithm configurational sampling, (ii) and to compute the thermodynamic corrections to the gas phase energies of these molecules for use in the calculation of atmospheric concentrations.

-Open a new session in Avogadro.
+On your local computer, open a new session of Avogadro.

-Click Build > Insert > Peptide > Gly > Insert Peptide to generate a glycine monomer in the visualization window.
+Click Build > Insert > Peptide and select Gly from the Insert Peptide window to generate a glycine monomer in the visualization window.

 Click Extensions > Gaussian and edit the first line in the text box to read ‘# pw91pw91/6-311++G** int(Acc2E=12,UltraFine) scf(conver=12) opt(tight,maxcyc=300) freq’.

-Click Generate and save the command file as glycine.com.
+Click Generate and save the input file as glycine.com.

 Please note that if the molecule has significant conformational flexibility, as glycine does55, it is critical to perform conformational analysis to identify the global minimum structure and other low-lying conformers.
 OpenBabel54 provides robust conformational search tools utilizing different algorithms and quick force fields.
 While conformers are allowed to relax and interconvert during GA and subsequent calculations, it is sometimes necessary to run multiple GA calculations, each starting with a different conformer.

-Open a new session in Avogadro.
+On your local computer, open a new session in Avogadro.

-Click the first button in the toolbar and choose Element: Oxygen in the Drawing Settings box while making sure Adjust Hydrogens is checked in.
+Click Build > Insert > Fragment and search for “water” from the Insert Fragment window to get the coordinates of water.

 Click Extensions > Gaussian and edit the first line in the text box to read ‘# pw91pw91/6-311++G** int(Acc2E=12,UltraFine) scf(conver=12) opt(tight,maxcyc=300) freq’.
-Click Generate and save the command file as water.com.
+Click Generate and save the input file as water.com.

-Transfer the two .com files to the computing cluster and call Gaussian 09 in a submit script to start the calculation.
-Once the calculations finish, generate .xyz files of the minimum energy structures by calling OpenBabel.
-For glycine, the command-line command is ‘obabel -ig09 glycine.log -oxyz > glycine.xyz’.
-These two .xyz files will be used by the GA configurational sampling in the next step.
+Transfer the two .com files to the remote cluster.
+Once you log into the remote cluster, call Gaussian 09 in a batch submission script to start the calculation.
+When the calculations finish, extract the Cartesian coordinates (.xyz files) of the minimum energy structures by calling OpenBabel.
+For glycine, the command to execute is: obabel -ig09 glycine.log -oxyz > glycine.xyz These two .xyz files will be used by the GA configurational sampling in the next step.

 Genetic-algorithm-based configurational sampling of Gly(H2O)n=1-5 clusters